tgenaitay/daily-snapshot/README.md

 # daily-snapshot
-## Archiving a daily snapshot of the DOM from chosen sources
+## Archiving a daily snapshot of chosen sources

-A lightweight service that captures daily DOM snapshots of specified web pages, stores them in Supabase, and runs automatically via GitHub Actions.
-Built with Node.js, Playwright, and the Supabase JavaScript client, this project is designed to be cost-efficient, and easy to maintain.
+A lightweight service that captures daily content snapshots of specified web pages, stores them in Supabase, and runs automatically via GitHub Actions.
+Built with Node.js, Playwright, JSDOM and the Supabase JavaScript client.
+This project is designed to be cost-efficient, and easy to maintain.

+Still trial testing Mozilla's Readability and Trafilatura for parsing and content filtering, aiming to get the best precision for 99% of sources.

 ## Features

-- Daily Snapshots: Automatically captures DOM content from a list of active sources every day at midnight UTC.
+- Daily Snapshots: Automatically captures content from a list of active sources every day at midnight UTC.
 - Supabase Storage: Saves snapshots in a Supabase database for easy retrieval and analysis.
 - Stealth Browsing: Uses Playwright with stealth plugins to evade bot detection.
 - GitHub Actions: Runs as a scheduled job with no need for external servers.
-- Public & Open Source: Free to use and adapt under the MIT License.

 ## How It Works

 - Sources: A list of URLs is stored in a Supabase table (sources) with an is_active flag.
 - Snapshot Job: Every day at 00:00 UTC, a GitHub Actions workflow runs snapshot-job.js.
-- Capture: Playwright fetches each active source’s DOM, processes it with Readability, and stores the result in Supabase (dom_snapshots).
+- Capture: Playwright fetches each active source, processes it with Readability/Trafilatura, and stores the result in Supabase (dom_snapshots).
 - Manual Trigger: Use the GitHub Actions UI to run the job on-demand.

 ## Prerequisites